-- 1. Speaker Out is used to connect speakers or headphones for audio output.
-On the other hand, when you installed Super 5.1 driver, the Speaker Out would be the Front Speaker. - 2.
-Line In can be connected to the external CD player, Tape player or other audio devices for audio input.
-On the other hand, when you installed Super 5.1 driver, the Line In would be the Rear Sperker. - 3.
+- 1. Speaker Out is used to connect speakers or headphones for audio output. - 2.
+Line In can be connected to the external CD player, Tape player or other audio devices for audio input. - 3.
 Mic In is used to connect a microphone, which allows you to input sounds and voices.
-On the other hand, when you installed Super 5.1 driver, the Mic In would be the Subwoofer/ Center out.